Yorkiapolis/socketTest/README.md

 5. Read the messages from clients and echo back to the corresponding origins by using write.
 6. Close down the specilized socket after the client end up the connection by using function close to send out the EOF.

+It is somewhat simpler than the case for server.
+Create skt --> request by function connect (initiate the handshake process) --> write and read --> close for goodbye.
+One client process corresponds to one connection, which precipitate to the simplicity of the client-side situation, since no mutithread techniques needed to be used and no several connections needed to be operated and maintance at the same time.
 ## Usage
 *compile and installation*
 1. Enter into the subdirectory "cmake_build_debug"